- You are here:

 You will learn about the financial control environment, reporting to banking regulators, financial reporting, and the management of balance sheet capital and liquidity.
 This will include the implementation and operation of policies, procedures and processes for accurate accounting.
 It will also cover effective financial control, analysis of the strategic impact of changes in accounting rules and regulations, and development of tactical financial management options.

-You will experience management accounting, business management information and decision science for the Consumer Banking and/or Wholesale Banking business.
+You will experience management accounting, business management information and decision science for the business.
 This will involve analysis of the past, present and future performance of business units, products and customer segments, and liaison with business stakeholders to develop performance improvement strategies.

 You will be exposed to what makes a good credit customer, different transaction structures and how credit risk can be mitigated.
 This will include working with Basel 2 Advanced IRB credit scorecards and models, and researching macro-economic trends and how these impact credit quality.
 It will also involve working with different Risk functions to determine the linkages between different types of risk.